kimbersykes87-source/last-resort/SETUP.md

    - **Authorize** if prompted (click "Review permissions" → "Allow")
    - **Copy the deployment URL** (looks like: `https://script.google.com/macros/s/.../exec`)

-4. **Update Cloudflare Worker**
+5. **Update Cloudflare Worker**
    - Open `functions/api-proxy.js` in this repository
    - Find the line: `const APPS_SCRIPT_URL = '...'`
-   - Replace with your deployment URL from step 3
+   - Replace with your deployment URL from step 4
    - Save the file
+   - Commit and push to GitHub

 ## Step 3: Deploy to Cloudflare Pages